adobe/htl-spec/SPECIFICATION.md

 ## 2. Block Statements

 ### 2.1.
 Syntax
-Sightly block plugins are defined by `data-sly-*` attributes set on HTML elements.
+HTL block plugins are defined by `data-sly-*` attributes set on HTML elements.
 Elements can have a closing tag or be self-closing.
 Attributes can have values (which can be static strings or expressions), or simply be boolean attributes (without a value).

 ```html
 <tag data-sly-BLOCK></tag>                                 <!--/* A block is simply consists in a data-sly attribute set on an element. */-->